Gerry Ehman

 Gerald Joseph Ehman (November 3, 1932 – March 21, 2006) was a Canadian ice hockey player.
 He played in the National Hockey League (NHL) for the Boston Bruins, Detroit Red Wings, Toronto Maple Leafs and the Oakland Seals/California Golden Seals between 1957 and 1971, and also spent several years in the minor American Hockey League, and other leagues.
 After retiring, he worked in executive positions for several years.

 Playing career

 Ehman played 429 regular season games in the NHL, scoring 96 goals and 118 assists for 214 points.
 He also played for various teams in the American Hockey League, Western Hockey League and the Quebec Hockey League.
+He was a four-time postseason All-Star selection and a two-time Calder Cup champion in the AHL.

-He died on March 21, 2006 of lung cancer.
+Ehman died on March 21, 2006, of lung cancer.